andrei811/Algorithms-Visualization/README.md

 # Algorithms-Visualization

 Welcome to Algorithm Visualization!
 I built this site, with algorithms because I love to see them in action and I think that's a good way to learn them :).
-I hope this is helpful and you will have fun watching the visualizations, as much as did coding it.
+I hope this is helpful and you will have fun watching the visualizations, as much as I did, coding it.

 Attention!
 The site works well in Google Chrome.

 ## What algorithms you will find?
-* **_Binary Search** - Find an element in a sorted colection of elements in O(log(n))
+* **_Binary Search_** - Find an element in a sorted colection of elements in O(log(n))
 * **_Selection Sort_** - Sorting
 * **_Bubble Sort_** - Sorting
 * **_Insertion Sort_** - Sorting